We’ve pulled together some resources that we hope will be helpful for dealing with Coronavirus / COVID-19, which we’ll update regularly.

 Home Care Provision

 Everyone in England can now access tests.
-If you or someone you live with have any of the symptoms of Coronavirus you must all stay at home and arrange to have a test to see if you have COVID-19 – go to testing to arrange.
+If you have any of the symptoms of Coronavirus you must get a test as soon as possible to see if you have Coronavirus.
+All the tests that you can access need to be pre-booked.
+You can go to the NHS testing webpage to arrange a test.

 Up to date information on the different testing sites in Cumbria and how to book a test can be accessed here: Testing sites in Cumbria